 First Church Of Christ, Scientist, Ann Arbor

 is a branch church of The First Church Of Christ, Scientist, in Boston, Massachusetts.
 We are located at 1833 Washtenaw Ave, Ann Arbor, MI.
 Our Sunday services are held 10:30 am to 11:30 am.
+Sunday School is held at the same time as the Sunday service.
 Our Wednesday evening services are held 7:30 pm to 8:30 pm.
 Should you have any questions, please feel free to call our Reading Room at 734-662-1694 Mon-Sat 11:00 a.m.-4:00 p.m. or leave a message.
 Someone will be happy to assist you.

 This special service is conducted by the First and Second Reader of First Church of Christ Scientist, Ann Arbor.
 Below are a few highlights of the Thanksgiving service.

 A reading of the Presidential Proclamation for Thanksgiving Day.